PolyhedralDev/Terra/common/addons/biome-provider-image/README.md

-# biome-provider-image
+# biome-provider-image-v2

-Implements and registers the `IMAGE` biome provider, a biome provider which generates biomes from an image, using the `color` attribute of biomes.
+Implements and registers the `IMAGE` biome provider, which utilizes various config types provided by the `library-image` addon to distribute biomes based on images.

-This addon registers the provider type, and all associated config options.